tstack/lnav/docs/source/ui.rst

 Finally, the last line on the display is where you can enter search patterns and execute internal commands, such as converting a unix-timestamp into a human-readable date.
+The following key-presses will activate a corresponding prompt:

+* :kbd:`/` - The search prompt.
+You can enter a PCRE-flavored regular expression to search for in the current view.
+* :kbd:`:` - The command prompt.
+Commands are used to perform common operations.
+* :kbd:`;` - The SQL prompt.
+SQL queries can be used for log analysis and manipulating **lnav**'s state.
+* :kbd:`|` - The script prompt.
+Enter a path to the lnav script to execute, along with the arguments to pass in.

-The command-line is by the readline library, so the usual set of keyboard shortcuts can be used.
+The command-line is by the readline library, so the usual set of keyboard shortcuts can be used for editing and moving within the command-line.

 .. _ui_views: